EvilAngel00/TWEB-Project01/README.md

 ##TODO
 * Automatic refresh of active classes in main page.
 * Allow public / private classes with password.
+	* Allow access to classromm with personnalized id and / or name.
 * Update overall UI.
 * Upload PDF files with public / private option.
 * Access public uploaded files.